-Planning and implementation of NOAA's new Biscayne Bay Habitat Focus Area continued in FY16.
+Planning and implementation of NOAA's new Biscayne Bay Habitat Focus Area continued in FY2017.
 The Biscayne Bay HFA is one of 10 HFA's in NOAA's Habitat Blueprint Initiative.
 This initiative provides a forward looking framework for coordination within NOAA and with partner organizations to address the growing challenges of coastal and marine habitat loss and degradation.
-In FY16, NOAA Blueprint Habitat funds were awarded to the Southeast Fisheries Science Center and Atlantic Oceanographic and Meteorological Laboratory Physical Oceanography Division and non-federal partners to make progress toward a major goal of the initiative, improved understanding of the origin of algal blooms in the Bay to guide their prevention.
-Other goals of the Biscayne Bay HFA include promoting healthy nursery grounds for fisheries and protected species, supporting resilient communities, and building strong partnerships focused on a healthy bay.
-Through this initiative and existing programs, NOAA will continue to work with its partners in Biscayne Bay, including those in CERP, to protect and enhance Biscayne Bay ecosystem health.
+In FY2017, the Southeast Fisheries Science Center and the Atlantic Oceanographic and Meteorological Laboratory received funding from the Southeast Regional Office of NOAA Fisheries to address a major goal of the Biscayne Bay HFA: improved understanding of factors causing algal blooms in the Bay to guide their prevention.
+Help is coming from a NOAA grant to address water quality monitoring needs and improve communication with policy makers and the public about threats to the Bay's health and the importance of a healthy bay to the region's economy and wellbeing.
+Through the Habitat Blueprint initiative and existing programs, NOAA will continue to work within CERP and with other partners to protect and enhance Biscayne Bay's ecosystem health.

-U.S. Department of the Interior - National Park Service (\$36,166,000)
+U.S. Department of the Interior - National Park Service (\$33,836,000)

-Park Management (\$30,276,000)
+Park Management (\$28,341,000)

-Big Cypress National Preserve (\$6,901,000)
+Big Cypress National Preserve (\$6,460,000)

-Fiscal Year 2017 funding will support area management activities promoting public use and resource protection through the implementation and interpretation of an extensive back-country off-road vehicle (ORV) trail system.
-The NPS will continue to support mandated programs such as the protection, inventory, and monitoring of ten threatened and endangered species (such as the Florida panther, Cape Sable sparrow, and Florida manatee) and a large hydrology program that includes restoration of sheet flow to Everglades NP and the Ten Thousand Islands.
+Fiscal Year 2018 funding will support area management activities promoting public use and resource protection through the implementation and interpretation of an extensive back-country off-road vehicle (ORV) trail system.
+The NPS will continue to support mandated programs such as the protection, inventory, and monitoring of ten threatened and endangered species (such as the Florida panther, Cape Sable seaside sparrow, and Florida manatee) and a large hydrology program that includes restoration of sheet flow to Everglades NP and the Ten Thousand Islands.
 Additional mandated programs include special uses such as oil exploration/production, the largest recreational hunting wildlife management area in south Florida, implementation of the largest recreational ORV program in the 48 States, and 22 American Indian (Seminole, Miccosukee, and independent) sites on preserve lands.
 The preserve also supports the largest prescribed fire program in the NPS; visitor and resources protection of 728,000 acres of predominately backcountry areas; maintenance of 26 employee housing units, two major visitor support facilities, public utility systems, five primitive campgrounds, three developed campgrounds, and 66 miles of roads; and management of approximately 460 known archeological sites.